Our Favorite Clean Middle Grade Dinosaur Books

 You've just been sucked back in time millions of years!
 Grasses sway higher than your head.
 Huge insects swarm the skies and fearsome dinosaurs rule the landscape.
 Do you think have what it takes to survive in the Jurassic Period?
 Turn the pages to find out!

-Have a book you'd like to recommend for our next rec list?
+Have a book you'd like to recommend for our next recommendations list?
 Let us know in the comments!

 Comments